hire-vladimir/SA-quandl/README.md

 index=_internal sourcetype=quandl
 ```

-When debug level logging is required, pass in *debug=true* argument to the command.
+When debug level logging is required, pass in *debug=true* or *debug=1* argument to the command.
 This will display enhanced logging in Splunk UI and the log file.
 ```
 ... | quandl debug=1 "WIKI/SPLK"
 ```